A friend of mine dropped me off at the SHANTI Residence where Jeff Shannon lived, the man I had met at San Francisco General Hospital.

 - Yeah, but he talks like a child.

 It was not clear who took care of this man.
 Jeff had tried to send him to hospital, because he didn´t understand how sick he was, but he was sent back, and he was angry at Jeff for sending him there.

 - I don´t know how to handle him.
 I am not equipped around dealing with people who are dying.
 SHANTI is, I give them that credit.
 They are very equipped to handle people who are dying, they´ve had a lot of experience with it, (but) they don´t know how to handle people who are living, and surviving, they don´t know how to handle that.

-Back to Jeff, and the possibility that he would come down with Kaposis Sarcoma or something else.
+Back to Jeff, and the possibility that he could come down with Kaposis´s sarcoma or something else.
 Did he have a plan for how to handle that?
 Jeff said he would handle it like he did with AA, One Day at the Time.